-- In the stressed lungs as they hankered desperately for that next breath.
+Stressed lungs that hankered desperately for that next breath.
 Yes, Myasthenia Gravis does that and more.

 I would lie if I say there was no suffering.
 It comes in forms we like to manifest them in.
 Personally speaking, for me it showed up as

-- A deep sinking sensation each night.
+1. A deep sinking sensation each night.
 When fear engulfed.
 Despite your love sleeping right next to you, you fear and face the darkness alone.
-The eerie night gets with itself images of a tomorrow full of a pending CT scan or an MRI report or another stint and cycle of chemotherapy
+The eerie night gets with itself images of a tomorrow full of a pending CT scan or an MRI report or another stint and cycle of chemotherapy.

-- Suffering was not being there for my child who always tried to put up a brave front before a pending hospital visit of mine
+2. Suffering was not being there for my child who always tried to put up a brave front before a pending hospital visit of mine.